akkaweb/database-backup/README.md

     Plugin::load('DatabaseBackup', ['bootstrap' => TRUE]);

-By default the plugin uses the `APP/backup` directory to save the backups files.
+By default the plugin uses the `APP/backups` directory to save the backups files.
 So you have to create the directory and make it writable:

-    $ mkdir backup && chmod 775 backup
+    $ mkdir backups/ && chmod 775 backups/

 You can change this directory by defining the `BACKUPS` constant until the plugin is loaded.
 For example: